schil227/FantasticAdventuresOfDizzyFair/README.md

 | <img src="images/base_oxygen.gif" style="width:342px" /><br/>|<img src="images/fair_oxygen.gif" style="width:342px" /> |
 | <p style="text-align: center;"> Oxygen meter ticks down somewhat quickly</p> | <p style="text-align: center;"> Oxygen meter ticks down slightly slower</p>|

 Once you master the bubble mini-game, it's not to terribly difficult.
 But I guarantee the first few times you play it, Dizzy will almost certainly drown.
-It's a pretty cool mini-game, but a lot of mechanics are thrown at you.
+It's a pretty cool mini-game, but a lot of new mechanics are thrown at you.
 If you don't catch on immediately (and get lucky, frankly), it's a watery grave for Dizzy.

 In order to round out the difficulty (and upset the luck-factor), Dizzy's oxygen meter decreases 1/3 slower in the fair edition than the base game.
 This gives the player ample time to figure out what's going on and how the new mechanics work.